Snowboarding Info, News, Pictures, Forum, Shop, Travel and Community

 When you witness an avalanche, be sure to keep yourself away from the area, but do not also forget to rescue the victims (if any).
 Rescuing an avalanche victim is very critical.
 This section covers some basic guidelines when it comes to avalanche rescue:

-1. Don't bring more victims to the area.
+1. Don’t bring more victims to the area

 The first thing to remember when rescuing is to make sure that the area is safe before conducting the procedure.
 Check the regions if the avalanche appeared to have finished and settled.
 Observe carefully and see if there are no further avalanche dangers for your team.
 If it is not safe to continue, do not attempt to rescue first, it would be more disastrous if the rescuers were to be rescued as well.

-Avalanche Rescue Once the area is safe, you may conduct the rescue.
+Avalanche RescueOnce the area is safe, you may conduct the rescue.
 Post an avalanche guard who will alert everyone if another avalanche is on the way.
-Also, have a signal for your team (a hand wave, whistle, a shout, etc.) so you will be able to communicate to others easily.
+Also, have a signal for your team (a hand wave, whistle, a shout, etc.) so you will be able to communicate with others easily.
 Remember to make an escape plan for your team if all else fails.
-Time is very critical during this kind of situation so do not spend too much time on the details.
-Someone must take charge so that instructions will only come from one source.
-It is hard to rescue people if the rescuers are arguing, so make sure that a person in authority would be present in the situation.

-2. Mark critical information.
+2. Mark critical information

 Where was the last seen area?